Will the UK’s policy on Israel-Palestine shift under new PM Starmer?

 The Tories said the ICC did not have jurisdiction in the case, while US President Joe Biden claimed it was “outrageous” to suggest any equivalence between Israel and Hamas.

-Richard Hermer, appointed as attorney general by Starmer, is also “one of the interesting appointments” in the new government, said O’Sullivan.
+Richard Hermer, the new attorney general chosen by Starmer, is “one of the interesting appointments” in the new government, said O’Sullivan.

 Hermer, who has criticised Israel, specialises in human rights law.
 He decried the former government’s push to criminalise boycott campaigns and was among a small group of Jewish lawyers who wrote an open letter reminding Israel of its “international obligations” at the start of the war.